 Scotland’s Saltire Scholarships offers up to 50 awards, each worth £8000, towards tuition fees for any one year of full time study on a postgraduate Masters programme at any of Scotland’s higher education institutions.

 Scholarships are available to citizens of the following countries: Canada, China (including Hong Kong), India, Japan, Pakistan and USA.

 Kanders Churchill Scholarship to Cambridge

 The Kanders Churchill Scholar will hold a bachelor’s degree in science, mathematics, or engineering, and will attend the Cambridge Master’s in Public Policy.
 The selection process will be different from that for the other 15 Churchill Scholars.
 Applicants for the Kanders Churchill Scholarship must be US citizens who have graduated with a degree in science, mathematics, or engineering, from any US institution within the past two years.
 Unlike the other Churchill Scholarships, there will be no application to the Churchill Foundation.
 Instead, candidates will tick a box on their Cambridge application.
-The deadline is October 11, 2017.
+The next deadline will be October 2020.
 As with all Churchill Scholarships, applicants must put Churchill College as their first college choice.
 The selection process will be completed in early February.
 The Selection Committee will consider candidates’ academic achievements in STEM as well as their preparation for the Master’s in Public Policy.

 Pershing Square Scholarships to Oxford MBA

 Every year, the Pershing Square Foundation awards up to five full scholarships to support outstanding students on the 1+1 MBA, covering both the Master's degree and the MBA year.
 Pershing Square Scholars are exceptional individuals who can demonstrate the potential and commitment to finding scalable and sustainable solutions to world-scale social challenges.